dr-aheydari/ScientificComputing-Math233/Projects/README.md

 ### Report
 A complementary report (to the presented slides) can be found [here](https://ucmerced.box.com/s/mef9bvhpj2kp47aodjx0dk66q1cx58be) .

-### To come soon:
+### Published Paper:
-More results on the convergence of the traditional finite-volumes vs. our finite-volumes
+More results on the convergence of the traditional finite-volumes vs. our finite-volumes can be found in our [recently published work in JCP](https://www.sciencedirect.com/science/article/pii/S0021999121006501)